Mikiyas-Meles-Assefa/Solar-System-Simulation/README.md

 ## Acknowledgments

 This project was made possible with the contributions of open-source libraries and resources from the scientific and programming communities.
-I would like to acknowledge the [Pygame] (https://www.pygame.org/) community for their invaluable contributions to this project.
-Pygame library provided the foundation for creating the interactive front end of the Solar System simulation.
+I would like to acknowledge the [Pygame] (https://www.pygame.org/) for providing the foundation for creating the interactive front end of the Solar System simulation.

 - Pygame: [https://www.pygame.org/](https://www.pygame.org/)